-- Full view: Calculate the full range of view and offer appropriate light compesation. - Custom: This option allows you to manually add specific windows as measuring areas.
-The measuring window refers to "weighed window" where the lighting condition within the particular area is taken into account.
-Camera firmware then adopts the weighed averages method to calculate the value.
+- Full view: Calculate the full range of view and offer appropriate light compensation. - Custom: This option allows you to manually add customized windows as inclusive or exclusive regions.
+A total of 10 windows can be configured.
+Please refer to the next page for detailed illustration.